Robin Morton (cycling): 1987–89

 In 1987 through 1988 the Pepsi-Fanini team was sponsored by Pepsi-Cola and in 1989 by EuroCar.
 The team with Roberto Gaggioli won 80 races in the U.S. during these three years.
 The team raced in the 1987 edition of the Coors Classic from Hawaii to Colorado winning the Reno criterium stage.

 In 1988 Roberto won the CoreStates Pro Cycling Championships Philadelphia International Cycling Classic in Philadelphia and the team won the team prize.

 The EuroCar team participated in the inaugural Tour de Trump in 1989.

 1990-91

 The Amore and Vita team was sponsored by Poland Spring, Subaru and Tommasini.

 Event promotion (1989 to present)

 In 1989 Morton started working for a company promoting the professional races in the U.S. as well as planning and execution for charitable events.

-Robin eventually became the Technical Director for the championship, as well as other events through 2005 that included the West Virginia K-Mart Classic stage race, Tour de Georgia, the San Francisco Grand Prix, the Thrift Drug Classic in Pittsburgh, and numerous other major events in the U.S. that include:
+Robin eventually became the Technical Director for the Men's National Professional Cycling Championship, as well as other events through 2005 that included the West Virginia K-Mart Classic stage race, Tour de Georgia, the San Francisco Grand Prix, the Thrift Drug Classic in Pittsburgh, and numerous other major events in the U.S. that include: